4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 params = SolverParams()

-params.num_modes = 1 # number of modes to find
+# Number of modes to find.

-# uncomment the line below in order to save all intermediate results at every iteration
+# Uncomment the line below in order to save all intermediate results at every iteration.

 # params.save_intermediate_results = True

-# Number of consecutive iterations that must agree within the tolerance
+# Number of consecutive iterations that must agree within the tolerance thresholds.

-# thresholds.
-Uncomment the line below to change the default behavior.
-Then, for each mode,
+# Uncomment the line below to change the default behaviour.

-# the last result will be compared to 7 previous data points (i.e. 8 data points in total
+# Then, for each mode, the last result will be compared to 7 previous data points (i.e.

-# are compared for each mode).
+# 8 data points in total are compared for each mode).

 # params.min_converged_iters = 7

-# params.min_nodes = 10000
+params.min_nodes = 20000

 ######################################################################################

-# Run the solver (results are stored in the folder specified by params.output_dir)
+# Run the solver (results are stored in the folder specified by params.output_dir).

 ######################################################################################